Search Jobs In Tulare

 RECRUITMENT OVERVIEW:

 This recruitment will be open until filled.
-Our first review of candidates will occur on March 19th.
-Qualified applicants are encourage to apply by that date.
+Our first review of candidates will take place on July 9th.
+Qualified applicants are encouraged to apply by that date.

 The City of Tulare is a vibrant and steadily growing community with a population of 70,693 located in the heart of California's Central Valley.
 The organization, staffed with 400 full-time employees, enjoys a culture of fiscal conservatism, collaboration, teamwork and dedication to public service and our community.